 Tips for Successful Grantwriting

-The Bates Student Research Fund awards qualified applicants up to $300 for the support of research related to course assignments, independent studies or senior/ honors theses.
-This year, the fund will make available over $22,000 in total awards.
+The Bates Student Research Fund awards qualified applicants grants to support of research related to course assignments, independent studies or senior/ honors theses.
+Grants typically do not exceed $300, except in unusual circumstances.

 The following grantwriting tips are offered as a way to help you improve your application.